adamjwsuch/nexus-ssc-demo/README.md

 docker-compose up -d
 ```

 ...let the db fully initialize.
 You can use docker logs <container_name> or my preference, Kitematic to see the logs.
 Be patient, this takes a few minutes.
 It will restart itself after the create tables script run.
 Now stop everything.
+If you also looked at the SSC logs it is probably going to fail because the db wasn't ready.

 ```
 docker-compose down